 In this preliminary study, a compressive load was applied vertically on a bench side robotic spine.
 The purpose of this technical brief was to evaluate the correlation between spinal stability and IAP.
-By varying the IAP, the required change in IMP in the paraspinal muscles to maintain spinal stability was determined.
-It was hypothesized that variation in IAP would influence spinal stability, and therefore be related to potential causes for LBP.
+By varying the IAP, the required change in IMP, which then conveys a force to the spine serving to restore its original position, in the paraspinal muscles to maintain spinal stability was determined.
+It was hypothesized that variation in IAP would influence IMP and spinal stability, and therefore provide further support towards it being a potential cause for LBP.

 Methods:

+Definition of spinal stability:

+For this experiment, the range of stability used to determine normal sagittal balance was defined by the Scoliosis Research Society in which a plumb line was drawn vertically downwards from the center of the C7 vertebra.
+The plumb line should be ±2 cm (0.787 in) from the posterior superior aspect of the S1 vertebra to be considered stable [37].

-[37]Model Setup:
+Model Setup:

 A bench side robotic spine model was designed, complete with analog bones, pneumatic muscles, and cavities, as depicted in Fig. 1.
-The spine consisted of intravertebral discs, pelvic bones, and rib cage.
-The cervical vertebrae were removed from the spine model, with the exception of C7, to allow for accurate sagittal spinal balance measurements.
-The pneumatic muscles, modeled after McKibben air muscles, were assembled from custom end caps and valves, expandable sleeving, and latex tubing, allowing the muscles to contract when inflated to simulate human muscle contractions.
-The thoracic and abdominal-pelvic cavities were custom designed from PVC material and inflated to resemble human internal cavities.
+The analogue spine consisted of intravertebral discs, vertebrae, pelvic bones, and a rib cage.
+The cervical vertebrae were removed from the spine model, with the exception of C7, to allow for accurate sagittal spinal balance measurements as defined by the Scoliosis Research Society.
+The custom-made pneumatic muscles, modeled after McKibben air muscles, were assembled from machined end caps and valves, expandable sleeving, and latex tubing, allowing the muscles to contract when inflated to simulate human muscle contractions.
+The thoracic and abdominal-pelvic cavities were also custom designed from PVC material and inflated to resemble human internal cavities.